willemml/binscure/README.md

 Install [maven](https://maven.apache.org/install.html).

-Run `mvn package` in the binscure repository, when the command completes the binscure jar file will be located at `./target/binscure.jar`.
+Run `mvn clean package` in the binscure repository, when the command completes the binscure jar file will be located at `./target/binscure.jar`.